rebelsky/csc207c/_eboards/eboard10-1.md

 ### News / Etc.

+* Why is that I keep saying "Don't use `git add .`; add the files individually", and you folks keep typing `git add .`?
+* It's been suggested that I remind you that when you submit code to Gradescope from GitHub, and then update the code on GitHub, it doesn't automatically. get updated on Gradescope.
+    * Also: GitHub submission is the preferred mechanism.

 ### Another note on pre-reflections

 _#4: What resources (e.g., individual procedures you've written, readings, labs) will be helpful as you work on this assignment?_